 Targeted Writers’ Group

+Not running in 2020 due to COVID.
 Identified Year 6 writing enthusiasts attend a talented writers’ workshop which is run by teachers from the English faculty.
 Time is spent further developing their skills as writers.
 Students love spending time in small group sessions with staff to explore literature and challenge themselves.

+Not running in 2020 due to COVID.
 Students from Years 5 and 6 visit Engadine High to attend a morning writing workshop that is run by English teachers and students from the Year 10 Selective classes.
 The afternoon session involves Year 5 students participating in demonstration lessons which are taught by high school staff.
 A sausage sizzle is organised by the SRC and is always a treat!
 It is a great opportunity for students from across our four main local schools to mingle with each other.

+Not running in 2020 due to COVID.
 Expressions of interest from local primary schools are used to choose appropriate Year 6 students to attend one hour sessions with a PDHPE teacher with expertise in coaching and gifted students of sport.
 This occurs for approximately three weeks each year.

+Not running in 2020 due to COVID.
 Year 6 students attend a morning session of interactive fun in numeracy which is led by the Mathematics Head Teacher, the Numeracy team and students from the Year 10 Selective class.
 They then participate in demonstration lessons taught by high school staff in a range of subjects including Music, Science, Design and Technology and Languages.

+Not running in 2020 due to COVID.
 This is an important occasion where all Year 6 students who will be attending Engadine High in the following year, come together for the first time.
 They participate in some on-line testing which helps to inform the two selective classes followed by activities and lessons with high school staff and students.

 This is a state-wide event where all Year 6 students visit the high school that they will be attending the following year.
 We take this opportunity to sell school uniforms; run a parent information session; run peer support groups; and, once again students participate in demonstration lessons.